peteroupc/peteroupc.github.io/bernreq.md

 **Note 3**: On pushdown automata: Banderier and Drmota (2014) showed the asymptotic behavior of power series solutions $f(\lambda)$ of a polynomial system, where both the series and the system have nonnegative real coefficients.
 Notably, functions of the form $\lambda^{1/p}$ where $p\ge 3$ is not a power of 2, are not possible solutions, because their so-called "critical exponent" is not dyadic.
 But the result seems not to apply to _piecewise_ power series such as $\min(\lambda,1-\lambda)$, which are likewise algebraic functions.

 **Note 4**: An exception is Chebyshev interpolants, but my implementation experience shows that Chebyshev interpolants are far from being readily convertible to Bernstein form without using transcendental functions or paying attention to the difference between first vs. second kind, Chebyshev points vs. coefficients, and the interval [-1, 1] vs. [0, 1].
 By contrast, other schemes (which are of greater interest to me) involve polynomials that are already in Bernstein form or that use only rational arithmetic to transform to Bernstein form (these include so-called "iterated Bernstein" polynomials and "one-bit" polynomials).
+Indeed, unlike with rational arithmetic (where arbitrary precision is trivial), transcendental functions require special measures to support arbitrary accuracy, such as constructive/recursive reals &mdash; floating-point numbers won't do for purposes of these open questions.

 <a id=My_Attempt></a>
 ## My Attempt